-Bad habits.
-I have managed to kick most to the curb but after years of struggling with them.
+Bad habits that lead to late nights have been kicked to the curb but after years of struggling with them.
 Far from the ideal way to start the day.
 I prefer to leap out of bed, ready to tackle challenges.
-Not exhausted and wondering when I squeeze in a fifteen-minute nap at 6 am.
+Not exhausted and wondering when I squeeze in a 15-minute nap at 6 am.

 Of all the bad habits, this one is the hardest.